sharvan9515/datascience_automation/README.md

 # Data Science Automation

 This project implements a simplified version of the agent-based pipeline described in `AGENTS.md`.
-Each agent is a small Python module that operates on a shared `PipelineState` object and the orchestrator chains them together.
-The system can consult an OpenAI model when an API key is supplied, but it also works purely with the built‑in heuristics.
+Each step of the data science workflow is handled by a dedicated agent which operates on a shared `PipelineState` object.
+The orchestrator glues these agents together and optionally consults an OpenAI model for richer suggestions.
+If no API key is provided, the agents fall back to the built‑in heuristics.

 ## Quickstart